Oxford, Georgia

 Oxford is a city in Newton County, Georgia, United States.
-As of the 2010 census, the city population was 2,134.
+The population was 2,308 as of the 2020 census.
+It is part of the Atlanta metropolitan area.

 It is the location of Oxford College of Emory University.

-Much of the city is part of the National Parks-designated Oxford Historic District.
+Much of the city is part of the Oxford Historic District on the National Register of Historic Places.

 History

 Oxford was established as a town by the Methodist Episcopal Church in 1839 as the birthplace of Oxford College of Emory University and incorporated as a city in 1914.
 The town was named after Oxford University, the alma mater of the founders of Oxford College.
 The entire town is also designated as a shrine of the United Methodist Church.
 Additionally, Confederate soldiers are buried in a small cemetery on the grounds of Oxford College.

-Properties in Oxford listed on the National Register of Historic Places include: Oxford Historic District and the Orna Villa, a mansion, which was built in 1825, which was used as a hospital during the American Civil War.
+Properties in Oxford listed on the National Register of Historic Places include the Oxford Historic District and the Orna Villa, a mansion, which was built in 1825, which was used as a hospital during the American Civil War.

 The Dukes of Hazzard filmed a car-jump scene on the grounds of the college, and other scenes around the town.

 Geography

 Oxford is located at 33°37′27″N 83°52′12″W (33.624210, -83.869885).
 According to the United States Census Bureau, the city has a total area of 2.6 sqmi, all land.

 Demographics

-2020 census

 As of the 2020 United States census, there were 2,308 people, 682 households, and 438 families residing in the city.